Procedural Generation of Articulated Simulation-Ready Assets: Abstract

 \section{Abstract}

-We introduce Infinigen-Sim, a toolkit which enables users to create diverse and realistic articulated object procedural generators.
-These tools are composed of high-level utilities for use creating articulated assets in Blender, as well as an export pipeline to integrate the resulting assets into common robotics simulators.
-We demonstrate our system by creating procedural generators for 5 common articulated object categories.
-Experiments show that assets sampled from these generators are useful for movable object segmentation, training generalizable reinforcement learning policies, and sim-to-real transfer of imitation learning policies.
+We introduce Infinigen-Articulated, a toolkit for generating realistic, procedurally generated articulated assets for robotics simulation.
+We include procedural generators for 18 common articulated object categories along with high-level utilities for use creating custom articulated assets in Blender.
+We also provide an export pipeline to integrate the resulting assets along with their physical properties into common robotics simulators.
+Experiments demonstrate that assets sampled from these generators are effective for movable object segmentation, training generalizable reinforcement learning policies, and sim-to-real transfer of imitation learning policies.